acemod/ACE3/docs/wiki/feature/atragmx.md

 - Select `M` (Metric unit) at the top right.
 - Open the `Muz Vel Table` in the `Options` menu or click on `MV` in the `Gun` column.
 - Edit manually the `Muzzle Velocity Table` according with the [Range Card]({{ site.baseurl }}/wiki/feature/rangecard.html) and `Done`. [[Manual]](https://horusvision.com/download/manual_Horus_ATrag-v385.pdf#page=22)
-- The `C1 coefficient` of the bullet can be found, for example, in the Eden Editor `Config Viewer`:
+- The `C1 coefficient` of the bullet can be found with the Eden Editor `Config Viewer`:

 > configfile >> "CfgAmmo" >> "Range card cartridge" >> "ACE_ballisticCoefficients"